List of NHL franchise post-season droughts

 Active and all-time National Hockey League (NHL) franchise post-season appearance, post-season series win, Stanley Cup Final and Stanley Cup droughts up to and including the 2025 Stanley Cup playoffs, are listed below.
 Those teams which have never made it in franchise history are listed by the season that they entered the league, either as a new franchise or when they merged into the NHL from the disbanded World Hockey Association (WHA) league.
 These lists do not include the cancelled 2004–05 NHL season when calculating "number of seasons".

 Among the current 32 NHL teams, ten have never won the Stanley Cup, with the oldest of them being the Vancouver Canucks and the Buffalo Sabres (53 seasons).
-The longest Stanley Cup drought in NHL history belongs to the Toronto Maple Leafs (57 seasons).
-Five teams have never reached the Stanley Cup Finals, with the oldest of them being the Winnipeg Jets/Arizona Coyotes franchise (43 seasons).
+The longest Stanley Cup drought in NHL history belongs to the Toronto Maple Leafs (58 seasons).
+Five teams have never reached the Stanley Cup Final, with the oldest of them being the Winnipeg Jets/Arizona Coyotes franchise (43 seasons).
 In 2010, the Chicago Blackhawks ended what was the second-longest Stanley Cup championship drought at 49 seasons (now the sixth-longest).
 The end of that drought was the first of three consecutive years in which one of the eleven longest such droughts was broken (Chicago Blackhawks in 2010, Boston Bruins in 2011, and Los Angeles Kings in 2012).

-The Buffalo Sabres have the longest active playoff series win drought at 18 seasons and also have the longest active post-season appearance drought at 14 seasons, a league record.
+The Detroit Red Wings currently have both the longest active playoff series win drought at 13 seasons and the longest active post-season appearance drought at 10 seasons.
 The Florida Panthers have the longest playoff series win drought in league history at 24 seasons, lasting from 1997 to 2022.
+The Buffalo Sabres have the longest post-season appearance drought at 14 seasons, lasting from 2012 to 2025.

 Longest active droughts

 Post-season appearance droughts

-A postseason appearance drought is continued by not making the NHL playoffs after the regular season.
-Since the first round of the playoffs normally consists of eight series (sixteen teams) and there were thirty-two active teams in the NHL during the 2024–25 season, there are sixteen teams that did not make the most recent playoffs on this list.
+A post-season appearance drought is continued by not making the NHL playoffs after the regular season.
+Since the first round of the playoffs normally consists of eight series (sixteen teams) and there were thirty-two active teams in the NHL during the 2025–26 season, there are sixteen teams that did not make the most recent playoffs on this list.